sas-miles/sanity-3d/src/experience/baseModels/shared/README.md

 Benefits of this approach:

-- Single source of truth for your model types
+- Single source of truth for your model types and node mappings
 - Automatic type completion in your IDE
 - Type errors if you try to use a non-existent model
-- Easy to add new models (just add to the union type)
+- Easy to add new models (just add to the type union and the model mapping)
 - DRY (Don't Repeat Yourself) code
+- More maintainable - when adding a new model, you only need to update in one place

 ### 4. Export Your Scene from Blender